timescale/tobs/chart/README.md

 The recommended way to deploy tobs is through the [CLI tool](/cli).
 However, we also support helm deployments that do not use the CLI.

+## Creating Secrets

+By default, timescaledb helm chart doesn't create its own secrets.
+So please follow [these instructions][timescaledb-secrets] to create timescaledb-secrets.
+If you use tobs CLI this is taken care for you.

+## Installing the helm chart

-The following command will install Prometheus, TimescaleDB, Promscale Connector, and Grafana into your Kubernetes cluster:
+The following command will install Kube-Prometheus, TimescaleDB, and Promscale Connector into your Kubernetes cluster:
 ```
 helm repo add timescale https://charts.timescale.com/